Topend Sports Logo

 Philip Parsons, writing in 1771 described how it was played in England.
 "In the Northern parts of England it is no unusual diversion to tie a rope across a street and let it swing about the distance of ten yards from the ground.
 To the middle of this a living cock is tied by the legs.
 As he swings in the air, a set of young people ride one after another, full speed, under the rope, and rising in the stirrups, catch at the animal's head, which is close clipped and well soaped, in order to elude the grasp.
 Now he who is able to keep his seat in his saddle, and his hold of the bird's head, so as to carry it off in his hand, bears away the palm, and becomes the noble hero of the day."

 The sport was challenging, as the oiling of the goose's neck made it difficult to retain a grip on it, and the bird's flailing made it difficult to target in the first place.
 Sometimes the organizers would make it even more difficult.
-One writer describing an event in the American South witnessed someone "with a long whip in hand ... stationed on a stump, about two rods (10 metres) from the gander, with orders to strike the horse of the puller as he passed by."
+One writer describing an event in the American South witnessed someone "with a long whip in hand ... stationed on a stump, about two rods (10 meters) from the gander, with orders to strike the horse of the puller as he passed by."

 Many riders missed altogether; others broke the goose's neck without snapping off the head.
 The American poet and novelist William Gilmore Simms wrote that "it is only the experienced horseman, and the experienced sportsman, who can possibly succeed in the endeavour.
 Young beginners, who look on the achievement as rather easy, are constantly baffled; many find it impossible to keep the track; many lose the saddle, and even where they succeed in passing beneath the saplings without disaster, they either fail altogether in grasping the goose, which keeps a constant fluttering and screaming; or, they find it impossible to retain their grasp, at full speed, upon the greasy and eel-like neck and head which they have seized."